dfe-analytical-services/dfeR/.github/CONTRIBUTING.md

 Documentation for all data shipped with the packages is kept in `R/datasets_documentation.R`.
-Scripts used for preparing data used in the package is not in the R folder, it is in the `data-raw/` folder, helper functions for this can be found in the `R/datasets_utils.R` folder, and more details on maintaining the data sets can be found under the [Package data](#package-data) header on this page.
+Scripts used for preparing data used in the package is not in the R folder, it is in the `data-raw/` folder, helper functions for this can be found in the `data-raw/utils.R` file, and more details on maintaining the data sets can be found under the [Package data](#package-data) header on this page.

 `utils.R` should be used to hold any cross-package helpers that aren't exported as functions or specific to a family.